 - Effect of cardiopulmonary bypass on the coagulation and fibrinolytic systems.

-The Clinical Coagulation Division participates in training programs for undergraduate medical technology students, medical students, clinical pathology residents and hematopathology fellows.
+The Clinical Coagulation Division participates in training programs for undergraduate medical laboratory science students, medical students, clinical pathology residents and hematopathology fellows.
 In addition, a Master of Science degree is offered in Laboratory Medicine with concentration in the Clinical Coagulation area.
 Please see Education section for more information.